Where am I?

 Performing Arts Major

 At Fontbonne, the spotlight is always on you.
-Our curriculum is carefully designed to provide a rich and broad background in the performing arts that puts you at center stage.
+Our performing arts major is carefully designed to provide a rich and broad background in the performing arts that puts you at center stage.

 Our program offers a variety of performance opportunities, such as new plays and contemporary dramas, student-directed shows and performance cabarets.
 You’ll get to learn all aspects of “putting on the show” — from acting and directing to set building and stage managing.
 And all students take a basic core curriculum of speech, communication and theater classes along with specific courses in acting, direction, technical production and the analysis of dramatic literature.